tytydraco/yessleep/out/The_friend_who_made_me_do_those_awful_things_that_you_read_about_in_the_papers.md

 *See, Josh,* Mr. Lickety-Split declared, *you and I can have fun in so many ways.*

-I realized with a shame and horror beyond description that it was my own hands that had wrought this horror; my own legs that carried me to and from accomplishing this Devil's work.

 Mr. Lickety-Split grinned psychotically.
 He’d developed a lazy eye recently, I observed.
 These days, something had entered his grin that sent centipedes wriggling up and down my spine.

+I realized with a shame and horror beyond description that it was my own hands that had wrought this horror; my own legs that carried me to and from accomplishing this Devil's work.
+Dad seemed to accept my theory that a hawk or a coyote had taken the cats out; around that time, Mom started looking at me a little differently.

 There were times when Mr. Lickety-Split proved himself an invaluable friend, of course.
 When my first boyfriend posted the intimate photos that I had sent him on a dirty website, then opened it on the SmartBoard screen during the homeroom period that he and I were both in, I knew that Mr. Lickety-Split wouldn’t let that ride.
 For once, I didn't resist him as he made his plans.